 “I was surprised,” Roth said today.

 The blowout and explosion aboard the Deepwater Horizon killed 11 workers and spilled more than 4 million barrels of oil into the Gulf of Mexico.
-The accident sparked hundreds of lawsuits against London-based BP, owner of the well; Vernier, Switzerland-based Transocean Ltd. (RIG), owner of the Deepwater Horizon; and Houston-based Halliburton.
+The accident sparked hundreds of lawsuits against London-based BP, owner of the well; Vernier, Switzerland-based Transocean Ltd. (RIG:US), owner of the Deepwater Horizon; and Houston-based Halliburton.

 The nonjury trial over liability for the disaster began Feb.
 25. U.S. District Judge Carl Barbier will determine responsibility and whether one or more of the companies acted with willful or wanton misconduct or reckless indifference -- the legal requirement for establishing gross negligence.